microbiome/microbiome/vignettes/Composition.md

 ![plot of chunk composition-example6](figure/composition-example6-1.png)

-Same, but samples and OTUs sorted with the neatmap method
+Same, but samples and OTUs sorted with the neatmap method:

 ```r